-Covenant Health and our foundations are proud to be among the inaugural community partners of the East Tennessee LEAVE A LEGACY program.
+Covenant Health and its foundations are proud to be among the inaugural community partners of the East Tennessee LEAVE A LEGACY program.
 A public awareness campaign of the National Committee on Planned Giving, this program educates the public about the benefits of leaving bequests to charity through wills and estate plans.

 Frequently Asked Questions